Sign In

 Check out The Pros & Cons of Different Types of Media for additional information on the advantages and disadvantages of the three main media channels: print, broadcast, and digital.
 In addition to learning about the different types of media, it is important to understand the media’s place in your overall strategy.
 Read our article Media Relations vs Public Relations to understand the distinction and value both types play.

-Overall, though it can seem daunting or confusing picking between media types, always remember that it is about the interconnection of your media efforts that yield success.
+Overall, though it can seem daunting or confusing to pick between media types, always remember that it is about the interconnection of your media efforts that yields success.
 Whether it’s through earned, owned, or paid media, be sure your media efforts consider both the small scale goals you are aiming to accomplish as well as the big picture framework for your strategy.
 Media relations is chess, not checkers.
 As they each have different functions, all types of media play a role in winning the overall game.

 Want more blogs like this?